liraymond04/re0-translations/posts/side_stories/Stand by me Pleiades Part 4/index.md

 very much those of someone personally involved.

-As he said, the reason for the Demi-human War was humanity's animosity towards demi-human―― In the kingdom that had been severely affected by the calamity of the Witch of Envy, the persecution of half-elves was particularly thorough.
+As he said, the reason for the Demi-human War was humanity's animosity towards demi-humans―― in the kingdom that had been severely affected by the calamity of the Witch of Envy, the persecution of half-elves was particularly thorough.
 Eventually, that animosity spread to other demi-human races beyond the half-elves, sparking a civil war that blazed